(Full time) 2021 start

 Assessment

-You’ll be assessed using a variety of methods, allowing you to build different skills.
-Usually these will include essays, exams and module presentations, as well as small-scale research projects and your dissertation.
+We use a variety of assessment methods, allowing you to build different skills.
+Usually, these include essays, exams, tests and (group) presentations, as well as small-scale research projects and your dissertation.
+Assessment is led by principles of relevance, fairness and inclusivity, and the development of vital skills beyond university, such as problem-solving, adaptability, self-reliance and reflexivity

-The University Library offers training sessions and resources on topics such as exam technique, public speaking, research and structuring essays throughout your degree.
+For each year of study, the University’s Skills@Library team offers training sessions and resources on topics such as exam technique, public speaking, literature search and academic writing.

 Entry requirements